How to build an executable file for a Java 11 GUI application using Launch4J

 - Folder fxjre

-The fxjre folder and its contents are the JRE your application requires to run; it is not wrapped into the executable file so you need to make sure it is added to the target machine along with the executable file.
+The fxjre folder contains the JRE your application requires to run; add this to the target machine with the executable file.
 Do not change the folder name.